Dietrich-L/CPM-65/README.txt

 min 1 Floppy drive
 Serial-I/O

-My system is a heavily modified and expanded Elektor Junior Computer.
+My system is a heavily modified and expanded Elektor Junior Computer with 57 kB RAM.
 For system components and memory map see separate docs

 System Structure
 --------------------
 CPM-65 consists of 3 layers:
 - BIOS Basic I/O system - currently 3 kB, could be reduced to 2kB by removing SCSI and I2C drivers.
 Drives can be A-H non consecutive.
+I/O console is serial TTY 1200 - 9600 Baud
 - BDOS Basic disc operating system - this is the CPM-65 kernal.
 Size 2 kB
 - CCP Console command program - a simple console which only allows to invoke CPM-65 programs.
 No resident commands.
 Size 1 kB